-The New Mexico Museum of Natural History & Science has a number of Space Science themed events throughout the year, from Starry Nights to Solar Sundays and more.
+The New Mexico Museum of Natural History & Science has a number of Space Science themed events throughout the year.

 First Friday Fractals is the spectacular, award-winning fulldome planetarium show that takes viewers on a tour of the fractals in nature and zooms through infinitely complex mathematical fractals.
 Featuring original music, the show is both educational and highly entertaining, and suitable for audiences 3 and up.

 Our observatory will be open one Monday a month for lunar observing!
 Admission is by donation, so feel free to contribute what you can.

 View the moon close up and learn about its features, space exploration, and more!

 These events are cancelled if the sky is cloudy!